 After the glue dried, we then added the back “X” brace to the gate (this is to make it sturdier).
 We added this to the 1.75 inch side of the gate.
 We did this by laying a 2×4 board on top of the bottom panel of the gate.
 Having one side of the board hitting the bottom corner and the other side hitting the top.
 Then take a pencil and mark the board at the angle to have it fit inside the frame.
 Then we took the board to the miter saw and adjusted the angle of the blade until it matched the marked board angle.

 We then cut the board on both marked lines (you should not have to adjust the saw).
-After we checked the cut to make sure it fit inside the frame.
-While leaving that board there, we then took another 2×4 and placed it across the other side.
+After we checked the cut to make sure it fits inside the frame.
+While leaving that board there, we then took another 2×4 and placed it on the other side.
 We marked the angle of the corner plus where the board meets the other brace, we did this for both sides.We cut the corner angles first (because the saw was already at that angle).
 Then we adjusted the saw angle and cut the other angles.
 After we checked the fit of the 2×4 to the frame, adjusting if needed.

 Then we added two Kreg Jig pockets to each of the angles that attach to the other brace (form the “X”).
 After we attached the braces together using 2.5 inch deck screws.
 TIP: After creating the pocket, place the 2×4’s back onto the frame to attach them together.